 To meet its goals, the Conservancy has set clear and measurable objectives and performance measures to ensure accountability, measure success, and inform future decision-making.

-The Delta Conservancy’s 2019 Implementation Plan details the Conservancy’s current projects meeting the goals in the Strategic Plan.
+The Delta Conservancy’s 2019 Implementation Plan (PDF link) details the Conservancy’s current projects meeting the goals in the Strategic Plan.